okj203/CAMP/README.md

 * Schedules will be a calendar that shows teachers availability.
 Students will be able to sign up for available times through google calendar API.
 * Search/dropdown will provide users with the ability to search for specific teacher, and a dropdown menu for lessons.
-* Reviews will give users the ability to post reviews to a teachers profile page.
+* Reviews will give users the ability to post reviews to a teacher's profile page.

 ## Group Members & Work Breakdown
 * Anthony Cruz